-I prefer a pillow you can manually inflate so you can adjust the firmness to suit.
-My hot tip; try putting the pillow in front of your neck, so your chin rests on top.
+Consider a pillow you can manually inflate so you can adjust the firmness to suit.
+Our hot tip – try putting the pillow in front of your neck, so your chin rests on top.
 This will stop your head from bobbing up and down when dozing.

 7. Extra legroom seats